wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-identity-synchronization/includes/5-explore-azure-ad-connect.md

  -  **Azure AD app and object filtering.** This feature is used when an organization wants to limit which objects are synchronized to Azure AD.
 By default, all users, contacts, groups, and Windows 10 computers are synchronized.
 The filtering can be changed based on domains, OUs, or attributes.
  -  **Password hash synchronization.** Synchronizes the Active Directory password hashes to Azure AD.
 The end user can use the same password on-premises and in the cloud but only manage it in one location by default.
 Since password hash synchronization uses an organization's on-premises Active Directory as the authority, the organization can also use its own password policy.

 > [!NOTE]
 > Self-service password reset can be enabled through the Azure console.

  -  **Password passthrough authentication.** This configuration validates users’ passwords directly against an organization's on-premises Active Directory using an encrypted public key.
 This validation occurs between Azure and the on-premises Active Directory environment without sending password hashes to Microsoft 365.
-For more information, see [Azure Active Directory Passthrough Authentication](/azure/active-directory/connect/active-directory-aadconnect-pass-through-authentication-how-it-works).
+For more information, see [Azure Active Directory Passthrough Authentication](/azure/active-directory/connect/active-directory-aadconnect-pass-through-authentication-how-it-works?azure-portal=true).
  -  **Password writeback.** Users can change and reset their passwords in the cloud and have their organization's on-premises password policy applied.
  -  **Group writeback.** Allows all Microsoft 365 groups to be synchronized to their organization's Active Directory.
- -  **Device writeback.** A device registered in Azure AD can be written back to on-premises Active Directory so that it can be used for Conditional Access.
+ -  **Device writeback.** A device registered in Azure AD can be written back to on-premises Active Directory so that it can be used for conditional access.
  -  **Directory extension attribute sync.** Directory extensions enable an organization to extend the schema in Azure AD with the attributes from its on-premises Active Directory.
  -  **Prevent accidental deletes.** This feature is turned on by default and protects an organization's cloud directory from many deletes at the same time.
 By default, it allows 500 deletes per run.
 This setting can be changed depending on the organization's size.
  -  **Automatic upgrade.** This feature is enabled by default for express settings installations.
 It ensures that an organization's version of Azure AD Connect is always up to date with the latest release.
  -  **SSO using AD FS.** Configures an Active Directory Federated Services environment to support single-sign on (SSO) in Microsoft 365.
- -  **Seamless single sign-on (SSO) using Pass-through authentication (PTA).** Allows sign in to Azure AD by directly validating the users’ passwords directly against on-premises Active Directory.
+ -  **Seamless single sign-on (SSO) using Pass-through authentication (PTA).** Allows sign in to Azure AD by directly validating the users’ passwords against the on-premises Active Directory.

 > [!TIP]
-> As Azure AD Connect features continuously improve and change, it's important to regularly visit the [Azure AD Connect: Version release history](/azure/active-directory/connect/active-directory-aadconnect-version-history) site for information on recent changes.
+> As Azure AD Connect features continuously improve and change, it's important to regularly visit the [Azure AD Connect: Version release history](/azure/active-directory/connect/active-directory-aadconnect-version-history?azure-portal=true) site for information on recent changes.